FredHutch/tfcb_2022/lectures/lecture02/06-scripting/README.md

 You have now arrived at the fabled land of shell scripting.
 We will slide into shell scripting with the tools we've already built up.

+Let's make sure we're in the right place-- `pwd` should end in `06-scripting`.

 ## History revisited